geeksoflondon/barcampberkshire.com/source/travel/index.markdown

 ## Driving

-We have parking for over one thousand cars in O2's expansive car park so feel free to drive, if you need help with directions:
+We have parking for over one thousand cars in O2's expansive car park so feel free to drive; if you need help with directions:

 **Via M4** - [http://g.co/maps/gjwyn](Map)

 **Via M40** - [http://g.co/maps/8twd2](Map)

-If your using your Sat Nav you should use:
+If you're using your Sat Nav, you should use:

 *260 Bath Road, Slough, SL1 4DX*